 The Housing First approach connects people back to a home as quickly as possible, while making readily available the services that people may need to be stable and secure.

 - Street outreach providers, emergency shelters, and other parts of the crisis response system are working closely with housing providers to connect people to permanent housing as quickly as possible.

 - The community has a data-driven coordinated assessment system for matching people experiencing homelessness to the most appropriate housing and services based on their needs.

-- The community has a unified, streamlined, and user-friendly community-wide process for applying for rapid re-housing, supportive housing, and/or other housing interventions.
+- The community has a unified and streamlined process for applying for rapid re-housing, supportive housing, and/or other housing interventions.

-- Policymakers, funders, and providers collaboratively conduct planning and align resources to ensure that a range of affordable and supportive housing options and models are available to maximize housing choice among people experiencing homelessness.
+- Community leaders work collaboratively to ensure that a range of affordable and supportive housing options and models are available to meet local needs.

-- Policies and regulations related to supportive housing, social and health services, benefit and entitlement programs, and other essential services do not inhibit the implementation of the Housing First approach.
-For instance, eligibility and screening policies for benefit and entitlement programs or housing do not require the completion of treatment or achievement of sobriety as a prerequisite.
+- Policies and regulations related to supportive housing, social and health services, benefit and entitlement programs, and other essential services do not create needless barriers to housing.

 - Communities work to ensure that people are not evicted back into homelessness whenever possible.